basho/basho_docs/source/languages/en/riak/dev/using/search.md

 ### Bucket Types

-Since Riak 2.0, Basho suggests you use bucket types to namespace all buckets you create.
-Bucket types have a lower overhead within the cluster than the default bucket namespace, but it requires an additional setup step in on command line.
+In order to lower the overhead of using Riak Search in a cluster within the default bucket namespace, [[Bucket Types|Using Bucket Types]] should be used.
+Below are the few additional steps required to associate a search index with a bucket type:

 ```bash
 $ riak-admin bucket-type create animals '{"props":{}}'